Section outline

 COMPILATION AND SUBMISSION OF THE ASSIGNMENTS SOLUTION DOCUMENT

---> Here is the place, where enrolled students can upload their assignments for grading.
+--> Here is the place, where enrolled students can access the guidelines and upload their assignments for grading.

 While working through the module try to take notes on: